I’ve had three people ask me how to sell (more) premium priced watches online.

 You must also have a customer friendly returns policy in case things go wrong and make clear details of the manufacturer’s guarantee and any additional guarantees you may provide.

 It’s important to capture customer feedback.
 Social proof is an important factor of influence so people want to see that you’ve sold plenty of watches to happy customers.
+People like Amazon and eBay because of the on-site reassurance that the product is good and the supplier is reliable.

 Can A Small Online Premium Watch Business Succeed?